Everything we know about the Obi-Wan Kenobi series on Disney+

 Move over, Grogu: A familiar face from a galaxy far, far away is getting his own Disney+ series, too.

-Disney is currently developing the Star Wars spin-off show Obi-Wan Kenobi, with Ewan McGregor reprising his role as everyone's favorite bearded Jedi master.
+Disney+ will soon be debuting the Star Wars spin-off show Obi-Wan Kenobi, with Ewan McGregor reprising his role as everyone's favorite bearded Jedi master.
 Billed as a "special event series," the show will mark the first time McGregor has donned Jedi robes since Revenge of the Sith, and it'll explore what Kenobi was up to in the period between 2005's ROTS and the original 1977 Star Wars.
+(It'll also reintroduce a few familiar faces.)

 Rumors have swirled about a potential Obi-Wan solo project for years, but Disney officially announced the show at the D23 Expo in summer 2019, with The Mandalorian director Deborah Chow on board to helm the new series.
 Here, we break down everything we know so far about this new chapter in Obi-Wan's Star Wars saga.